SWMarketingTech/SWMarketingTech.github.io/README.md

   <script>
     document.addEventListener('DOMContentLoaded', () => {
       const reader = document.getElementById('reader');
       const text = `Business is something that comes in all different shapes and sizes.
 If there's one thing man can't measure it's talent, but it doesn't hurt to try!
-Honestly though, with app it isn't anything out of the ordinary but just an attempt to see if I could make some hits where others have had misses.
-I wanted to see if I could use this tool to provide any level of assistance or increased provision to daily hustle and bustle of a businessman in the fast-paced sales and marketing world.
+Honestly though, with this app it isn't anything out of the ordinary.
+It is just an attempt to see if I could make some hits where others have had misses.
+I wanted to see if I could use this tool to provide any level of assistance or increased provision to daily the hustle and bustle of a businessman in the fast-paced sales and marketing world.
 With this app there are various improved enhancements regarding tracking teams and clientele.`;

       const words = text.split(' ');
       reader.innerHTML = '';